citp/privacy-policy-historical/f/fi/fid/fidelity-media.com.md

-> *The following text is extracted and transformed from the fidelity-media.com privacy policy that was archived on 2013-06-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130601223026id_/http%3A//fidelity-media.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fidelity-media.com privacy policy that was archived on 2013-12-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131210133456id_/http%3A//fidelity-media.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy » Fidelity Media Advertising Network – Brand Safe Remnant Traffic Network
+# Privacy Policy » Fidelity Media Advertising Network – Brand Safe Traffic Network

 ## Privacy Policy